 Ensuring Safety and Efficacy

-For very risky medical devices, the MDA’s rigorous evaluation of clinical evidence is central to its mission.
-This evaluation includes a detailed assessment of clinical trials and studies, done overseas or in Malaysia.
+For high-risk medical devices, the MDA’s rigorous evaluation of clinical evidence is central.
+This evaluation includes a detailed assessment of clinical trials conducted either overseas or in Malaysia.

 Beyond the initial approval, the MDA continuously monitors the performance of medical devices through its post-market surveillance system.
 This system collects and analyzes data related to adverse events, device malfunctions, and other safety-related information.